Flink SQL DML¶

 Here is a list of important tutorials on Joins:

-- Confluent -developer: How to join streams.
-The matching content is in flink-sql/04-joins folder for Confluent Cloud or Platform for Flink.
-This folder also includes more SQL exercises.
+- Confluent Developer: How to join streams.
+Related exercises live in the flink-sql/04-joins folder for Confluent Cloud or Confluent Platform for Flink.

 - Confluent temporal join documentation.